developershohel/easyparcel-shipping/readme.txt

 == License ==

 This plugin is released under the GNU General Public License, version 3 or later.
+You can read our [Privacy Policy](https://easyparcel.com/my/privacy/) roles for the proper use of our plugin

 == Acknowledgments ==